namikazebadri/GemsTestLib/README.md

 # GemsTestLibProject
-Project for publishing our own library to rubygems.
+Project for publishing our own library to rubygems 2.